EJP Marketing Co. ~ Inspired by a Grandmother’s Love

 I named EJP Marketing Co. after my grandmother to both honor her and gift myself with constant inspiration.
 All of the traits she exhibited in her 82 years are traits I strive to weave into EJP Marketing Co.: resilience, kindness, inspiration, endurance, love, respect, peace, a thirst for knowledge, willingness to ask for help, motivation to stay positive and — most of all — the ability to remain steadfast in our values regardless of the situation.

-When I called my grandmother, more than a year ago, to ask if I could name my company in her honor, I asked for her permission to also share her story.
+When I called my grandmother to ask if I could name my company in her honor, I also asked for her permission to share her story.
 And without hesitation, she replied, “Awe, yes baby.
 My story is my life, and I do not mind if you share it.”

 “I’m proud of my grandmother, who never gave up and has instilled that same fire in me.